Sanotsch2003/MiPro-XG-V1/docs/HardwareArchitecure.md

 4. **Memory Access**: Handle memory or MMIO operations.
 5. **Write Back**: Write results to the specified register.

 After completing a cycle, the control unit returns to the Fetch state.
-The state machine ensures synchronized operation of all components, contributing to the processor's overall stability and performance.

 ---